stephenblount/Linear_Regression/Linear_Regression_MVP.md

 I plan to iterate a few more cycles through LASSO to try to reduce my total number of variables more.
 Diagnostic plots will be added to look at the spread of residuals and y vs y pred.
 I want to try to run Ridge and ElasticNet to see how my results vary.
-If I have time, trying to implement a kfold schema through will be undertaken.
+If I have time, trying to implement a kfold schema throughout the code will be undertaken.